 Bladder Cancer Awareness Month: Let’s Talk Risk Factors, Symptoms, and Support

-- having birth defects in the bladder or urinary tract
+- Birth defects in the bladder or urinary tract

-Other risk factors include smoking and exposure to chemicals at work or in the environment.
+- Exposure to chemicals at work or in the environment

 Signs & Symptoms

 - Blood in your urine

 - Having to urinate more often than usual